Visit Gangga Island, Indonesia

 The Sangihe Islands are all of volcanic origin, covered with rainforest vegetation and surrounded by coral reef, that helps produce the carbonate white sandy beaches.

-The Bajau tribes have colonised the coast of Gangga and some of the surrounding islands for a very long time, living within in the simplicity of their culture, traditions, renowned friendliness and their relationship with the sea that supports their daily lives.
+The Bajau tribes have colonised the coast of Gangga and some of the surrounding islands for a very long time, living in the simplicity of their culture, traditions, renowned friendliness and their relationship with the sea that supports their daily lives.

 The waters around Gangga are home to an astonishingly rich variety of flora and fauna providing some of the best diving opportunities in Indonesia, if not the world.